GluuFederation/wordpress-oxd-plugin/readme.txt

 = Login =
 This plugin enables a WordPress site to send users to an external OpenID Connect provider for login.

-= Easy Integration =
-Simply add the `OpenID Connect By Gluu - OpenID Connect Single Sign-On` widget to display a login button in your sites widget area.
-Add the shortcode [gluu_login shape="oval" theme="default" space="5" size="40"] to add a login button in other places.

 = Single Sign-On (SSO) =
 By leveraging a central identity provider for authentication you can enable single sign-on (SSO) for your users to other web properties that rely on the same authentication system.